eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 - Identifier usage: Swiyu uses DID:webvh

 ## Longfellow (@Lanterno)
-The longfellow solution takes the ISO standard mDL (ISO/IEC 18013‑5) as its target credential format.
-(LiGa: my ignorance - what is the difference between mDL and mDoc?) along with standard ECDSA as it's chosen signature for both the issuer and the holder wallet.
+The longfellow solution takes mDoc from the ISO mDL standard (ISO/IEC 18013‑5) as its target credential format along with standard ECDSA as it's chosen signature for both the issuer and the holder wallet.

 - Credential Formats:
       The ISO mDL format was picked as it's one of the most used formats in the USA, and it's also mandated in the EUDI specification in Europe.
   However, the choice of mDL is not critical to the rest of the work, and should be possible to replace with another credential format.